bikashpoudel123/github_training/README.md

 # github_training
-A training on github organized by DDPSC
+A training on github organized by DDPSC: 2025 February